 Criticism is everywhere, and has nothing to do with you

-The day in September 2012 was especially interesting.
+Opening Day that year was especially interesting.
 It was a 3 pm start, so lots of tailgating time, but also we were playing the Philadelphia Eagles.
-Michael Vick was the quarterback at that time.
+Michael Vick was the quarterback.
 Being involved in animal rescue, I had heard about protests.
 Being a season ticket holder, I wanted to watch football.
 What to do?
 So after much consternation, I came up with a sign that would bring attention to a cause, support my team and also get me on the Jumbotron.

 I went to the craft store and came up with my masterpiece.
 It said, "My Pitbull is a Rams Fan!" with a picture of my pit mix puppy.
 (Later we found out she wasn't lab/pit but lab/dane but pish posh.)
 It was fun, funny, didn't draw attention to Vick specifically but said it all.
 I was elated.
 And at the tailgate before the game, a hit.
 I couldn't wait to get into the stadium.